-Staying hot and sunny into the weekend.
+Staying hot and sunny into the weekend

 -

-Staying hot and sunny into the weekend.
+Staying hot and sunny into the weekend